-Students enrolled in mobility programs recognized by the Faculty should notify the professor during the first two weeks of the quarter to be eligible for an alternative evaluation final exam taking place in July.
+Students enrolled in mobility programs recognized by the Faculty should notify the professor during the first two weeks of the quarter to be eligible for an alternative evaluation final exam.

 5. Bibliography and didactic materials:

 5.1.
 Basic bibliography

 Avinash Dixit, Susan Keath, David H. Reiley, Games of Strategy, 3rd Edition, W. W. Norton, London, 2009.